DahliaBloomstone/sinatra-good-person-tracker-app-/README.md

 - 'shotgun' and copy and paste into your browser

 Contributing
-Bug reports and pull requests are welcome on GitHub at https://github.com/alexisadorn/Sinatra-Adventure-Bucket-List.
+Bug reports and pull requests are welcome on GitHub

 License
 The project is available as open source under the terms of the MIT License.